rwaldron/tc39-notes/es8/2017-03/mar-21.md

 DE: The preference was to be restrictive with the number of name/value properties but to include every possible random binary property.
 We could revisit that.

-YK: Does this mean that the committee needs to routinely review the list of properties and approve them one at a time.
+YK: Does this mean that the committee needs to routinely review the list of properties and approve them one at a time?

 DE: I think that should be done in some place.
 I think the browser should be ??? about where property support is.
 If it's a bad idea to support a property, then we run the risk of browsers supporting bad things.